-Arizona Hombu Dojo & Arizona School of Traditional Karate & Kobudo
+The Arizona School of Traditional Karate & Affiliated Schools)

-We focus on traditions, respect, self-esteem & self-defense in the hope of building God-fearing martial artists to continue our karate lineage.
-This is a traditional martial arts school for adults - it is not sport karate.
+Our focus is on traditions, respect, self-esteem & self-defense in the hope of building God-fearing martial artists to continue our karate lineage.
+This is a traditional martial arts school for adults (& families) - it is not sport karate.

 Dojo (道場) means "place of the Tao".
 For those not familiar with Tao (道), this is a concept of Taoism and Confucianism.
 The kanji translates as "way" or "path" and loosely denotes "doctrine" or "principle."
 Tao is often expressed through in-yo (yin-yang) where every action creates a counter-action (Newton's third law of motion).
 When we punch in karate, we withdraw the other hand with equal velocity to maintain power and balance.
 Many Westerners confuse Japanese, Okinawan, Chinese, Korean and sport street fighting facilities as dojo.
 Dojo are strictly Okinawan/Japanese.
 A traditional martial arts dojo is special and belongs to all who train in the dojo.

-In traditional karate, dues are set at a minimum even though the quality of instruction is usually orders higher than sport schools.
+In traditional karate, dues are set at a minimum to pay only for operation of the dojo, even though the quality of instruction is usually orders higher than sport schools.
 Over the years, we've had many students tell us (after they had graduated from college and moved elsewhere) they didn’t realize how good they had it in our karate dojo until they began to search for another.